mabushaireh/YarnNinja/README.md

 4. You can contribute as a Release Manager
 5. You can contribute as a beta tester and sharing feedback

+### How to install:
+1. Download and extract the latest release
+2. Install Windows App SDK 1.1 Preview 3: https://aka.ms/windowsappsdk/1.1/1.1.0-preview3/windowsappruntimeinstall-1.1.0-preview3-x64.exe
+3. Run : YarnNinja.App.WinApp.exe from the folder you extracted

 ### Credits:
 Yarn Ninja logo is designed by @Nuno Nunes.
 Thank you, Nuno, for the nice and creative Logo.